Skip to main content

 Student Conduct Responses

-A Graduate Residence Coordinator or Assistant Director generally will hear first offenses or minor violations of the Student Code of Conduct.
+The Assistant/ Associate Director of Student integrity, a Graduate Residence Coordinator (GRC) or Area Coordinator (AC) generally will hear first offenses or minor violations of the Community Standards.
 During the conference, a discussion will occur as to the student’s involvement in the incident and the circumstances surrounding the incident.
 Together, the student and the hearing officer will determine what violations of the Code occurred.
 If a student accepts responsibility for the violations, the remainder of the conference will be spent discussing what sanctions are appropriate.
-The student then signs the educational conference form indicating agreement with the charges and the proposed sanctions, thus waiving the right to appeal this decision.
-If the student does not accept responsibility for the violations with which they are charged or does not agree with the sanction(s) imposed, the case will then be referred to a different hearing officer or Peer Conduct Board for an administrative hearing.
+The student then signs an agreement with the charges and the proposed sanctions, thus waiving the right to appeal this decision.
+If the student does not accept responsibility for the violations with which they are charged or does not agree with the sanction(s) imposed, the case will then be referred to a different hearing officer or Peer Integrity Board for an administrative hearing.
+As part of these proceedings, the following additional strategies may be utilized

 Administrative Hearing

-Administrative hearings are more structured than educational conferences.
-An administrative hearing generally occurs when one or more of the following situations exists: 1) a resolution does not occur during the educational conference, 2) the student fails to attend an educational conference or to respond to a request for an educational conference, or 3) the severity of the alleged violation or the student’s prior conduct history warrants an administrative hearing.
-The student will be notified in writing of the charges of violations of the Student Code of Conduct.
+Administrative hearings are more structured than restorative conferences.
+An administrative hearing generally occurs when one or more of the following situations exists: 1) a resolution does not occur during the restorative conference, 2) the student fails to attend a restorative conference or to respond to a request for an restorative conference, or 3) the severity of the alleged violation or the student’s prior conduct history warrants an administrative hearing.
+The student will be notified in writing of the charges of violations of the Community Standards.
 In the charge letter, the student will be given the date, time, and location of the hearing or will be asked to schedule an appointment.
-Administrative hearings are held before either the Peer Conduct Board, an administrative panel, or before an administrative hearing officer.
+Administrative hearings are held before either the Peer Conduct Board, an administrative panel, or an administrative hearing officer.
 During the hearing, the student will be expected to respond to the charges listed in the charge letter.
-The student will be asked to explain their involvement in the incident and, if found responsible, what sanctions would be appropriate.
+The student will be asked to explain their involvement in the incident and, if found responsible, what sanctions/resolutions would be appropriate.
 The Rights and Responsibilities of Students in the Hearing Process apply to administrative hearings.

-The Peer Conduct Board is a conduct hearing body that hears cases for undergraduate students.
-It is comprised of three to five undergraduate students and one non-voting advisor, usually a Graduate Residence Coordinator.
-In order to have a quorum, three students and the advisor must be present.
-These students are selected and trained to hear student conduct cases.
-The Peer Conduct Board will usually hear cases that involve violations that have an impact on the larger community in which students live.
+The Peer Integrity Board is an integrity hearing body that hears cases for undergraduate students.
+It is typically comprised of three to five undergraduate students and one non-voting advisor.
+To have a quorum, three students and the advisor must be present.
+These students are selected and trained to hear student integrity cases.
+The Peer Integrity Board will usually hear cases that involve violations that have an impact on the larger community in which students live.
 These violations include, but are not limited to quiet hours, roommate conflicts, disorderly gatherings, alcohol violations, and visitation.
-The Peer Conduct Board hears the case, decides on responsibility for the charges, and determines sanctions.
-The Rights and Responsibilities of Students in the Hearing Process apply to the Peer Conduct Board hearings.
+The Peer Integrity Board hears the case, decides on responsibility for the charges, and determines sanctions The Rights and Responsibilities of Students in the Hearing Process apply to the Peer Integrity Board hearings.